Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 Non-HP product and service offers for employees and retirees

 Beneplace.
-Offers for other than HP products -- and for services such as cellular, hotels, and car rental -- are currently promoted to employees and retirees by a third-party marketing company called "Beneplace."
+Offers for other than HP products -- and for services such as cellular, hotels, and car rental -- are currently promoted to employees, retirees, and alumni by a third-party marketing company called "Beneplace."
 Identical Beneplace promotions are offered to employees and retirees of many companies and organizations.
 The Beneplace offers are not related to HPI's or HPE's corporate volume purchasing contracts.
-HP says: "HP Retiree Programs is not an HP -sponsored benefit program.
+HP says: "HP Retiree Programs is not an HP-sponsored benefit program.
 HP does not promote or endorse and is not responsible for any of the products, services or practices promoted on this website or sites that link from this website."

-Members advise that you should also check any other affiliations you have -- AAA, AARP, Costco, Credit Unions, etc. -- for similar marketing deals.
+Members advise that you should compare prices by doing an online search and by checking for offers through other sources -- such as AAA, AARP, Costco, credit unions, professional organizations like ACM or IEEE, and other organizations you are affiliated with.
 (For example, here is AARP's discount directory -- 50 and older; $12 to join.)

 With any of these deals -- Beneplace or otherwise -- you must follow the special online process precisely so that their local stores or their regular phone sales centers are not involved.